vnex-lab/ATP/replit.md

-# VnexAI - Custom Neural Network Builder
+# VnexAI - Custom Chatbot Training Platform

 ## Overview

-VnexAI is a custom neural network framework built from scratch using NumPy, with a Streamlit-based web interface for building, training, and evaluating neural networks.
-The application enables users to upload datasets, automatically preprocess data, configure custom neural network architectures, train models, and visualize results through interactive plots and performance metrics.
-The framework supports both classification and regression tasks with automatic problem type detection and feature engineering.
+VnexAI is a custom chatbot training platform built from scratch using NumPy, with a Streamlit-based web interface.
+The application enables users to train conversational AI models and code debugging assistants on custom datasets.
+Users can upload conversation data or code debugging data, configure the neural network architecture, train the model from scratch, test it in a chat interface, and export the trained model as a .bin file for deployment.

 ## User Preferences